ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `nodeID` is the node ID of the validator being added to the Subnet.
 This validator must validate the Primary Network for the entire duration that it validates this Subnet.
 - `subnetID` is the ID of the Subnet we’re adding a validator to.
-- `startTime` is the unix time when the validator starts validating the Subnet.
+- `startTime` is the Unix time when the validator starts validating the Subnet.
 It must be at or after the time that the validator starts validating the Primary Network
-- `endTime` is the unix time when the validator stops validating the Subnet.
+- `endTime` is the Unix time when the validator stops validating the Subnet.
 It must be at or before the time that the validator stops validating the Primary Network.
 - `weight` is the validator’s weight used for sampling.
 If the validator’s weight is 1 and the cumulative weight of all validators in the Subnet is 100, then this validator will be included in